aleksejmutic/LightsON/README.md

 ---

-#  How LightsON was made

-The first course of action while developing the application was ensuring proper documentation using RUP (Rational Unified Process) templates, following using SAP Power Designer for proper modeling using UML.
-After that the process of writting the implementation and coding began.

----

 #  What I learned

 During the development of the application, I gained valuable experience in the proper design of software and the structured process of developing a fully functional application.
 I explored various software design principles and architectural patterns, including MVC, MVVM, and MVP, which helped me understand how to organize and scale complex systems effectively.
 Additionally, I learned the importance of testing in the development lifecycle — how it ensures the correctness, reliability, and maintainability of the software, and serves as a safeguard against regressions during future changes.